 RewriteRule ^(.*)$ https://%{HTTP_HOST}/$1 [R=301,L]

-Migrating your website to HTTPS with SSL is a crucial step in ensuring security, improving SEO, and building trust with your audience.
-While the process may seem daunting, following these steps will help you make the transition smoothly.
-Don’t wait—start your migration today and future-proof your website for the modern web.
+Migrating your website to HTTPS with SSL is a critical step in securing your online presence and building trust with your audience.
+While the process may seem daunting, following these steps will ensure a smooth transition.
+Remember, a secure website isn’t just about protecting data—it’s about creating a better experience for your users and staying competitive in the digital world.